Cal-Poly-RAMP/tapeout-ci-2311/README.md

 ## Wishbone

-The caravel wrapper for our SoC uses a whishbone bus.
+The caravel wrapper uses a Wishbone bus the operates at a faster clock speed than the SOC.
+The wishbone port on the SOC allows the caravel to read and write to SRAM, as long as the wishbone enable control is set (see Logic Analyzer)
+.
 # Memory Devices

 ## Boot ROMs